atomikaya/fiction/assets/stories/the-usual-stars/02/src/draft.md

 The octocat looks at them, sizing them up.

+9

-> Are you Leejai Flowers?
+> Are you really Leejai Flowers?

 > Yes.